emojicode/emojicode.github.io/src/reference/typevalues.md

 With the exception of classes, the type of two type values are only compatible if they are identical.
-The type of class type value, however, is compatible to another, if the former inherits from the latter.
+The type of a class type value, however, is compatible with the type of the type value of its superclass.

-The following is correct therefore:
+The following is therefore correct:

 ```
 🐇 🌷 🍇🍉